buzzqw/TUS/OBSS/OBSSv2-eng.md

 In a short time, thanks to their innate curiosity, tenacity, and inventiveness, they have managed to create populous and rich cities, almost always within virgin forests.

-Gnomes are deeply connected to nature, their relationship is almost symbiotic, a Gnome will never forgo the sight of trees and always builds with what nature provides.
+Gnomes are deeply connected to nature; their relationship is almost symbiotic.
+A gnome will never forgo the sight of trees and always builds with what nature provides.

 Gnomes have a deep respect for nature, the environment, and animals; their perfectly functional and modern cities are built and carved into the forest, never destroying it and indeed enriching it.